chinapedia/wikipedia.abstract.en/Page/Jewish_prayer.md

 Jerusalem Talmud

-Israel_Meir_Poupko,_tefillin.jpg—the "Chofetz Chaim"—at prayer towards the end of his life.]]
+—the "Chofetz Chaim"—at prayer towards the end of his life.]]
 The Oral Torah, according to the Talmud yerushalmi (tractate Berachoth 4) states why there are three basic _tefillot_ ("prayers") and who instituted them:

 -   Rabbi Yehoshua said that the Anshei Knesset HaGedola ("The Men of the Great Assembly") learned and understood the beneficial concept of regular daily tefillot from the habit of the forefathers (_avoth_) Avraham, Isaac and Yaakov.
 Therefore, the Anshei Knesset HaGedola based their Takkanah that Jewish men were required to pray three times a day from hints to personal habits of the forefathers in the tanach.[18][19][20][21]